openharmony/third_party_llvm-project/lldb/docs/use/python-reference.rst

           this call should return the short help text for this command[1] def get_long_help(self):
-          this call should return the long help text for this command[1]
+          this call should return the long help text for this command[1] def get_repeat_command(self, command):
+          The auto-repeat command is what will get executed when the user types just a return at the next prompt after this command is run.
+Even if your command was run because it was specified as a repeat command, that invocation will still get asked for IT'S repeat command, so you can chain a series of repeats, for instance to implement a pager.

+          The command argument is the command that is about to be executed.

+          If this call returns None, then the ordinary repeat mechanism will be used If this call returns an empty string, then auto-repeat is disabled If this call returns any other string, that will be the repeat command [1]

 [1] This method is optional.